denizyennerr/Brazilian_E-commerce_Analysis/README.md

 ![order_satus_delivered](https://github.com/denizyennerr/Brazilian_E-commerce_Analysis/assets/160275199/1f4f1003-91f9-4977-86c4-12727f07f442)

 - After we examined the order statuses of the monthly orders, we will now examine the categories that stand out during special occasions such as Valentine's Day.
-We took days between the first of February and the 13th of February to examine the product categories until Valentine's Day on the 14th of February.

-The Item Table, sourced from the "olist_order_items_dataset", consists of the following columns:
+-- The Item Table, sourced from the "olist_order_items_dataset", consists of the following columns:

 - order_id: A unique identifier for each order.
 - order_item_id: A sequential number indicating the position of an item within the order.